 Two hours later Professional Moron’s Mr. Wapojif had to be dragged from the cinema by office pet Beans the Chinese Dwarf Hamster.
 The other members of the Professional Moron staff had already been rushed to hospital.
 Oh my crikey, it really was a bit rubbish.
 We’ve all seen naff films, but the shockingly inept piece of sci-fi that is Prometheus completely bowled us over.
 Now, half a year on, we return to the film to take it all in again.
 We approach it with an open mind.
 So, is it better than we remember?

 Sort of.
 It’s still a bizarre mishmash of all sorts of strange things.
 BUT!
-Whilst its colossal flaws are ever present, it wasn’t quite as mind crushingly dreadful on this occasion.
-Perhaps as we were prepared for it; Mr. Wapojif hid behind Beans, who put on her most fearsome expression to scare off the film’s more banal moments.
-Behold the face of terror:
+Whilst its colossal flaws are ever-present, it wasn’t quite as mind crushingly dreadful on this occasion.
+Perhaps as we were prepared for it… but, whatever, the script is still horrific.
+Cinematography?
+Glorious!
+Scott is a genius.
+Script?
+What!?

 Being literary minded sorts here at Professional Moron, we were particularly offended by how idiotic the script in Prometheus is.
 The whole thing was written by Damon Lindelhof and Jon Spaihts who, my word, must have graduated from the University of Below Average Quality Novel Reading.
 The dialogue is horrendous from start to finish.
 Here are some of the best worst moments!